ExpediaGroup/graphql-kotlin/website/docs/server/spring-server/spring-graphql-context.md

 id: spring-graphql-context
 title: Generating GraphQL Context
 ---
-`graphql-kotlin-spring-server` provides a Spring specific implementation [GraphQLContextFactory](../graphql-context-factory.md) and the context.
+`graphql-kotlin-spring-server` provides a Spring specific implementation of [GraphQLContextFactory](../graphql-context-factory.md) and the context.

 * `SpringGraphQLContext` - Implements the Spring `ServerRequest` and federation tracing `HTTPRequestHeaders`
 * `SpringGraphQLContextFactory` - Generates a `SpringGraphQLContext` per request

-If you need a custom context and you are using `graphql-kotlin-spring-server`, it is recommmended you extend these two classes so you maintain support with all the other features
+If you are using `graphql-kotlin-spring-server`, you should extend `SpringGraphQLContext` and `SpringGraphQLContextFactory` to maintain support with all the other features.

 ```kotlin
 class MyGraphQLContext(val myCustomValue: String, request: ServerRequest) : SpringGraphQLContext(request)